getnkit/Solid-Waste-Data-Warehousing-and-Analytics-with-PostgreSQL-and-Looker-Studio/README.md

 # Solid-Waste-Data-Warehousing-and-Analytics-with-PostgreSQL-and-Looker-Studio
-This project is part of the BI Foundations with SQL, ETL, and Data Warehousing Specialization repository.
 ## Scenario
 You are a data engineer hired by a solid waste management company.
 The company collects and recycles solid waste across major cities in the country of Brazil.
 The company operates hundreds of trucks of different types to collect and transport solid waste.
 The company would like to create a data warehouse so that it can create reports like
 - total waste collected per year per city